SkygearIO/skygear-doc/content/plugin/architecture.md

 with each plugin.

 Plugin is an out-of-process program running alongside Skygear.
-One advantage of utilising an out-of-process and a message architecture, you can develop plugin in your favourite language.
+One advantage of utilizing an out-of-process and a message architecture, you can develop plugin in your favorite language.
 Currently, you can create a plugin using the Python SDK.

 This also makes plugin to be scalable because you can run plugin on remote